1337jazz/microtraining-git/README.md

 There are at least two way of "undoing" commits with git, which both accomplish the same thing in different ways

 ### Resetting with  `git reset`
-You might end up in a scenario where made some commits on a branch you didn't mean to, for example directly on "master" instead of a feature branch.
+You might end up in a scenario where you made some commits on a branch you didn't mean to, for example directly on "master" instead of a feature branch.
 You can use `git reset` to fix that - `git reset` moves the HEAD pointer backwards, to the commit you choose, **eliminating commits**

 `git reset <commit>` will reset the repository back to that commit, anything before that commit is **gone** - but **not the actual changes**.
 The changes are still in your working directory.